 Did you know that the US has more vending machines than any other country?
 Vending machines are undoubtedly convenient for consumers.
 But owning your ice vending machine is also a fantastic business opportunity that can offer passive income and a great return on investment.

 Running an ice vending business can be as simple as owning one or more vending machines in well-placed locations.
 In addition, it is relatively recession-proof and benefits from very low overheads.

-Ice vending machine operators provide and service automated machines that sell ice as well as cooled water.
+Ice vending machine operators provide and service automated machines that sell bagged ice as well as water vending.

-An ice vending machine business stands out for its simple set-up, the medium barrier to entry into the US market as well as low overhead expenses.
+An ice vending machine business stands out for its simple set-up, the medium barrier to entry, as well as low overhead expenses.
 It can be defined as a business where you earn an income from the sales generated by ice vending machines placed in carefully selected locations.

-Your target market is extremely broad.
+The target market for an ice vending business is extremely broad.
 Most people will get ice for their coolers to keep drinks chilled for a summer BBQ or keep their fish on ice when out fishing.
 In addition, ice is used for events, in the food industry, and for produce transport in general.

 A lot of the success of an ice vending machine business depends on selecting its vending location.
 Successful locations are typically in high-traffic areas, campsites, and vacation spots.

 Ice vending machines are also commonly added to existing services such as convenience stores, liquor stores, laundromats, car washes, and gas stations.

 Checklist To Start An Ice Vending Business

 Pricing: $0 + State Fees